 January 27, 1967

 Railway Post Office service ended between Ogden and Los Angeles, on trains 103 and 104, and trains 5 and 6.
-(Trains magazine, May 1967, page 50; Union Pacific Streamliners, page 518)
+(Trains magazine, May 1967, page 50; Ranks and Kratville, The Union Pacific Streamliners, page 518)

 Union Pacific participated in the national "Discover America" advertising campaign to promote tourism and travel in America.
 In addition to other advertising, Union Pacific used the "Discover America" logo on menus for meals on board its streamliner passenger trains.
 An example was a City of Los Angeles menu dated April 1968 in the collection of David Seidel, and the subject of a recent email discussion.